PyFPGA/pyfpga/doc/dev.md

 This class implements the Application Programming Interface (API) which is employed to manage an FPGA project.
-It solves high-level things such as collect several files using glob, setting and use of an working/output directory and time measurement.
+It solves high-level things such as collect several files using glob, setting and use of a working/output directory and time measurement.

 ## FAQ